 In order to fulfill public disclosure and transparency of ARRA-funded projects within the Gainesville Metropolitan Area, the MTPO has provided a project tracking matrix.
-The purpose of the matrix is to demonstrate which ARRA-funded projects, that were funded in Fiscal Year 2008/2009, have been completed and which have 3 not yet been completed.
+The purpose of the matrix is to demonstrate which ARRA-funded projects, that were funded in Fiscal Year 2008/2009, have been completed and which have not yet been completed.
 ARRA-funded project status is shown below in Table K-1.
-Until all of the ARRA-funded projects are completed, the MTPO will maintain Table K-1 on its website at http://ncfrpc.org/mtpo/index.html.
+With all ARRA-funded projects being completed, this is the last TIP that will show ARRA project status.
+The MTPO also maintains Table K-1 on its website at http://ncfrpc.org/mtpo/index.html.